realworldocaml/book/en/records.md

 Defining records with the same field names can be problematic.
 Let's consider a simple example: building types to represent the protocol used for a logging server.
-The following types represent messages a server might receive from a client.

-Below, the `log_entry` message is used to deliver a log entry to the server for processing.
-The `logon` message is sent when a client initiates a connection, and includes the identity of the user connecting and credentials used for authentication.
-Finally, the `heartbeat` message is periodically sent by the client to demonstrate to the server that the client is alive and connected.
+We'll describe three message types: `log_entry`, `heartbeat` and `logon`.
+The `log_entry` message is used to deliver a log entry to the server; the `logon` message is sent to initiate a connection, and includes the identity of the user connecting and credentials used for authentication; and the `heartbeat` message is periodically sent by the client to demonstrate to the server that the client is alive and connected.
 All of these messages include a session id and the time the message was generated.

 ```ocaml
 # type log_entry =